stevekinney/stevekinney.net/src/courses/figma/variables.md

 - **Name Variables Clearly:** Use clear, descriptive names for your variables to ensure they are easily identifiable and understandable by anyone working on the project.
 - **Organize Variables:** Group related variables together, such as colors, typography, and spacing, to keep your variables organized and accessible.
 - **Use Variables Judiciously:** While variables are powerful, using too many can make your designs complicated.
 Employ variables for values that are reused often and are likely to change.

-## Conclusion

-Variables in Figma are a powerful feature for designers seeking to create more dynamic, efficient, and consistent designs.
-By effectively using variables, you can significantly speed up your design process, ensure consistency across your projects, and make your designs more adaptable to change.
-Embrace the power of variables in your Figma workflow to unlock new levels of flexibility and efficiency in your design process.